malikalessa/PANACEA/README.md

-## PANACEA(exPlAinability-based eNsemble Adversarial training for Cyber-thrEAt detection),
+## PANACEA: A Neural Model Ensemble for Cyber-Threat Detection